If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Microfiber cloth

-Pour 2 cups of lemon juice into the reservoir.
-You can use bottled lemon juice or fresh lemon juice.
-Both will work.
+Pour 2 cups of lemon juice into the water reservoir.
+Top it off with water.
+You can use bottled lemon juice or squeeze fresh lemons; both work equally well.

 Pro Tip